Jose-Alberto-Rodrigues-Neto/Kloud/README.md

 ## What is it about?

-The Cloud Monitoring App is designed to provide real-time visibility and insights into cloud infrastructure performance.
-It aims to help businesses monitor their cloud environments efficiently, detect issues, and optimize resource utilization across multiple cloud platforms.
+The **Key Cloud (Kloud)** is designed to provide real-time visibility and insights into cloud infrastructure performance.
+It aims to help businesses monitor their cloud environments efficiently, detect issues, and optimize resource utilization at Google Cloud Platform.
 The app will offer a comprehensive suite of monitoring tools, including performance metrics, alerts, and analytics dashboards, to ensure the health and security of cloud-based systems.

+#### OBS:

+This was a project created during my `Software Engineering` course in the `Computer Science` program at the ***"Universidade Federal do Ceará" (UFC)***.
+Unfortunately, we didn't continue with the app after the course ended.

+However, the development team was able to acquire essential skills in:

+- **Mobile Development**, using `Kotlin Multiplatform`, `Jetpack Compose`, `Ktor`.
+- **Mobile CI/CD**, with solid practices in `Continuous Integration` and `Continuous Delivery` in Mobile using Kotlin.
+- **Cloud Monitoring**, using `Google Cloud Platform API's`.
+- **Project management**, using `Agile Methodologies`, such as `Scrum` and `Kanban`, as well as learning more about requirements gathering.
+- **Software Development Life Cycle (SDLC)**, as we had to simulate its application during the project's development.

 ## Objectives: